LeeWannacott/Shiny-App-For-Geolocation-Data/README.md

 https://leewannacott.shinyapps.io/Shiny-App-For-Geolocation-Data/

 This Shiny app alows for a .csv to be uploaded and displays data on a Leaflet map.
 The code needs to be configured for the specific data you are working with (column headers); Currently it is configured to use the Example file.
 The app could be used to display information on any geolocation data.
-The example .csv file has been included in the repository.
+The example .csv file and R code has been included in the repository.

 ```Example visualisation of geolocation data on Leaflet map with icons set to change based on vessel type.```
 ![Screenshot](https://github.com/LeeWannacott/Shiny-App-For-Geolocation-Data/blob/master/Geolocation%20data%20displayed%20in%20leaflet%20map%20image..png)